 Cisco Certified Network Professional (CCNP) Routing and Switching validates the ability to plan, implement, verify and troubleshoot local and wide-area enterprise networks and work collaboratively with specialists on advanced security, voice, wireless and video solutions.

-NYBI offers the CCNP classes based on the most recent stated exam objectives.
-We present the CCNP curriculum in a unique 2 phase approach.
+NYBI offers the classes based on the most recent stated exam objectives.
+We present the curriculum in a unique 2 phase approach.

-The course includes lectures, discussions, exercises and labs will give you the hands-on experience you need to configure and maintain Cisco routers in the real world.
+The course includes lectures, discussions, exercises and labs will give you the hands-on experience you need to configure and maintain the routers and switches in the real world.

 - Phase 1 learn the technologies: Students will participate in a detailed group discussion.
 Students will ask questions and take notes while receiving valuable insight.